ScavixSoftware/WebFramework/tools/README.md

 be useful then.

-You may download the source and adjust for your needs or just [grap the binaries](https://github.com/ScavixSoftware/WebFramework/raw/master/tools/WdfTracer_1.0.0.8.zip).
+You may download the source and adjust for your needs or just [grap the binaries](https://github.com/ScavixSoftware/WebFramework/raw/master/tools/WdfTracer_1.0.0.11.zip).
 Just unpack to a folder of your choice and run the executable.
 You may find some more information over in our [codeproject article](http://www.codeproject.com/Articles/553018/Ultra-Rapid-PHP-Application-Development).

 DateTime formats
 ================
 WdfTracer supports different date/time formats.
 If not by default, you can add your own by appending it to textline.patterns.
-Each  line in there is a regular expression and WdfTracer will try to match them one after the other until one matches
+Each  line in there is a regular expression and WdfTracer will try to match them one after the other until one matches.